Malaga, a colorful, versatile city meant to impress you

 Another great decision would be to visit the Cathedral of Malaga, which is the focal point of Malaga’s piety and religiousness.
 It took the locals 150 years to build the Cathedral.
 People cherish it dearly, even though one of the towers was designed but never built!
 The Cathedral represents a mixture of renaissance and baroque styles, and its façade is one of the most recognizable of Malaga’s images.

 Malaga’s many places of interest make an amazing set of sights that you will be proud to pleasantly recollect.

 If you wish to feel like a local, here’s the shortlist of things to do in Malaga.
 Don’t skip any of the points below in case you want to truly feel the spirit of the city.

 Stroll in the La Concepión Botanic Garden

 Seeking the refuge from the sun, visit Málaga’s La Concepión Botanic Garden.
 It is almost 200 years old and collects 2,000 different plant species from all over the world.
 Considered a historical-artistic garden, the botanical garden is an asset of cultural interest.
 This is the best place to get closer to nature and to see Malaga’s flora and fauna.

 Shop like the locals do at the Atarazanas Market

-Enjoy flamenco shows, bullfights, and street processions during the world-famous week-long festival, Feria de Agosto, which commemorates Malaga’s turn to Christianity in 1487.
+One of the best things to do in Malaga is to enjoy flamenco shows, bullfights, and street processions during the world-famous week-long festival, Feria de Agosto, which commemorates Malaga’s turn to Christianity in 1487.

 Quench your curiosity in the Automobile and Fashion Museum